r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

-      Also keep in mind of the most common obfuscations technics like write a file on disk before executing any malicious actions (agent execution) replace any main functions (syscall's) by base64 encoded strings, and store them inside your script (agent) as local variables to be called at runtime execution also remmenber to use 'Rubish Data' piped (|) before your system call and the last but not least, Concatenate also all function names to use big and small letters (eg PoWeRshElL.exE) since cmd.exe interpreter its not case sensitive.
+      Also keep in mind of the most common obfuscations technics like write a file on disk before executing any malicious actions (agent execution) replace any main functions (syscall's) by base64 encoded variables/funtions, and store them inside your script (agent) to be called at run-time execution, also remmenber to use 'Rubish Data' piped (|) before your system call's and the last but not least, Concatenate/splatting also all function names also to use big and small letters (eg: Po"W"e^Rs%!h%E^lL"."e^%i:~14,1%^E) since cmd.exe interpreter its not case sensitive.

       Its never to late to remmenber that diferent technics can be combined together to achieve better results.
-The next example shows one powershell payload embbebed into one template.bat using 5 diferent batch obfuscation technics found in this article (only batch technics):
+The next example shows one powershell (psh-cmd) payload embbebed into one template.bat using 5 diferent batch obfuscation technics found in this article (only batch technics)

 <br />